 When should I start feeding my plants Pure?
 If starting from seeds you should start about 2 weeks after germination a low EC and ramp up slowly.
 The seed itself has enough nutrients for about 2 weeks.
 If starting from clones you can start feeding as soon as the clones are rooted.
 Grower Tip!
-If using rockwool, or high quality coco those two substrates are inert, meaning they have no nutrients in them and you are the plants' only source of food.
-To avoid deficiencies early during the crop cycle ensure you are feeding them nutrients out of the gate.
+If using Pure Stonewool, or high quality Pure Coco those two substrates are inert, meaning they have no nutrients in them and you are the plants' only source of food.
+To avoid deficiencies early during the crop cycle ensure you are feeding them some nutrients out of the gate.

 How often should I feed my plants?
 We recommend you feed your plants at every watering during the growth cycle to avoid deficiencies.
 It's ok to give straight water once in a while if you find your growing media has a high EC (amount of nutrients in the soil) after doing a soil test.

 Do I need to use R/O water with Pure?
 Our recommended rates are not including the starting EC of your fresh water source.
 If you are using R/O water or your water has a very low TDS/EC you can count on the rates we recommend (grams per liter) to give you the listed EC on the bags.
 Tap water is normally below a TDS of 200PPM.
 If you have water with a high TDS/EC lower the amount of Pure accordingly.